A degree for high school students to earn a BSN

 All financial aid for undergraduate students at UVA is administered through the UVA Financial Aid Office.
 To apply, you need to complete the federal FAFSA form, the CSS/Profile form, and a School of Nursing financial aid form.
 All aid is need-based; the University meets 100% of demonstrated need.

-More information on the School of Nursing and webpages.
+More information on the School of Nursing tuition and financial aid webpages.

 Students in the School of Nursing take classes in anatomy and physiology, growth and development, pharmacology, pathophysiology, leadership, and nursing practice.
 All students conduct research independently, or as part of teams.

 Professional nursing standards and guidelines incorporated in the curriculum: The Essentials of Baccalaureate Education for Professional Nursing Practice (AACN, 2008).

 Clinical nursing classes extend over the second, third, and fourth years in the BSN curriculum.
 Clinical experiences occur in a variety of settings at the UVA Medical Center, steps away from the School of Nursing buildings, as well as other local and regional clinical sites.
 Students typically have in-patient clinical experiences at hospitals in Charlottesville, Richmond, Fishersville, or Staunton.
 Clinical experiences in the community health course occur on a variety of settings in Charlottesville and in the surrounding counties.